-ACTION .- CONTINUED.
+ACTION.-CONTINUED.

-YOU all know, young gentlemen, how important right emphasis is to the point and perspicuity of your utterance.
+VOU all know, young gentlemen, how important right emphasis is to the point and perspicuity of your utterance.
 I have not claimed that emphasis is an elementary power of the voice, because, as we have seen, the stress which is placed on the emphatic word may be composed of several elements.
-It may be made of an increase of dynamic power, of a prolongation of the quantity, of an elevation of the pitch, and of the Where all these expedients ictus or explosive impulse. are combined we have an instance of the strongest pos-Now, it is impossible to indicate by sible emphasis. mechanical rules where the stress should fall in the utterance of a sentence.
-The obvious design of emphasis is to make the word or phrase which receives it more The principle which must salient than its neighbours. govern is consequently this: that those words shall receive the emphasis which are cardinal to the meaning Thus, in the words, "Great is Diana of the sentence. of the Ephesians," the emphatic word is great, because the main object of the speaker is to direct attention to that predicate of the idol.
+It may be made of an increase of dynamic power, of a prolongation of the quantity, of an elevation of the pitch, and of the ictus or explosive impulse.
+Where all these expedients are combined we have an instance of the strongest possible emphasis.
+Now, it is impossible to indicate by mechanical rules where the stress should fall in the utterance of a sentence.
+The obvious design of emphasis is to make the word or phrase which receives it more salient than its neighbours.
+The principle which must govern is consequently this: that those words shall receive the emphasis which are cardinal to the meaning of the sentence.
+Thus, in the words, "Great is Diana of the Ephesians," the emphatic word is great, because the main object of the speaker is to direct attention to that predicate of the idol.
 So in Luke xxiv.
 34, "The Lord is risen indeed," the emphatic words are is and indeed; because the opinion of the apostle has been, "he has not risen;" they now desire to assert the opposite: